 Is drilling enough?

-As you may know by now, Jordan and I are big fans of drilling.
+As you may know by now, we’re big fans of drilling.

 It’s very rare that we don’t do some drilling when we go out and play.